vlowvlow/vlowvlow.github.io/index.md

 every time when i talkin/doin/whatever, it just kind of blurry view for myself, so idk its good/bad/whatever

-i'll find therapist if i want & could, dw
+i'll find therapist or related stuff, if i want & could, dw

 sorry for the past/the present/the future/everything/nothing/whatever ^-^